 Two products in one

-FreePrints does have a website, but its sole purpose is to direct you to their apps where the action happens.
-There are three FreePrints apps: FreePrints: Photos Delivered, FreePrints Photobooks, and FreePrints Photo Tiles.
-In addition, once you're in a FreePrints app, you'll see an option to download Ink.
+FreePrints does have a website, but its sole purpose is to direct you to its iPhone apps where the action happens.
+There are four FreePrints apps: FreePrints: Photos Delivered (opens in new tab), FreePrints Photobooks (opens in new tab), FreePrints Photo Tiles (opens in new tab), and FreePrints Gifts (opens in new tab).
+In addition, once you're in a FreePrints app, you'll see an option to download Ink (opens in new tab).
 This app is made by a different company, but they're obviously associated.

 The original FreePrints: Photos Delivered app is where you get your 85 free 4x6 prints.
 If you want smaller (mini wallet) or larger (up to 20x30), you'll need to pay for those, and prices are pretty similar to what you see at other photo printing services.
 There is no obligation to purchase that many prints each month, you can get fewer or none at all.
 You do pay for shipping on each order.

-The other two apps are exactly as they sound.
-FreePrints Photobook gets you one free 5x7 softcover 20-page photo book per month.
+FreePrints Photobooks gets you one free 5x7 softcover 20-page photo book per month.
 You just pay shipping, which is about $8.
 Want more pages, a hardcover book, a larger book, or more books?
 You can certainly have those upgrades, you just have to pay for them.
 The deal is the same with FreePrints Photo Tiles.
 You get one free 8x8 photo tile, you just pay the shipping.
+FreePrints Gifts offers one free photo gift each month.
+This month, it's a free 30x40 custom blanket with a collage of your photos printed on the front (just pay $15 shipping).
+There are plenty of other photo gifts within the app that you can purchase.

 You cannot make cards in any of these apps, but you'll find a link to the Ink app.
 Ink has a totally different sales model, however.
 There are no freebies, rather, you buy credits and order cards which Ink sends directly to the recipient from the app.
 I've actually used Ink for my holiday cards for years, and I never even see my card until I go to someone's house and see it on their fireplace mantle!
 They do good work and I love not having to address, lick, and stamp envelopes.

 FreePrints does offer its own cloud storage, but you can also pull photos from your phone itself and from so many other popular sites it hardly seems necessary: Facebook, Instagram, Google Photos, Dropbox, Google Drive, Amazon, Flickr, and Files.
-FreePrints is not the place to find mugs and blankets; their focus is just on a few items.
 I can see it being really fun for a busy young parent.
 You'll get a reminder each month (if you want) to order your 85 prints, photo book, and/or photo tile.
 You can place your orders while you wait in line at the grocery store.
 Over the months and years, you'll have quite a nice collection.
 It's almost like a subscription box service, which is so trendy now, only with zero obligation and zero costs outside of what you order.
 All of the charges you might incur are carefully explained on the website, in the app, and in the app's description.
 I didn't feel at all annoyed or deceived by them, as I know that no one's giving things away completely free and the information is well-explained.
 Of course, you'll get coupons for more freebies and free upgrades from time to time once you start ordering from FreePrints.

 |Print size range||From mini wallet to 20x30|